MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/resolve-backlog-reorder-issues.md

 When you add parent-child work item links that aren't in the natural hierarchy, reordering is disabled.
 Items may not display and the system may disable the drag-and-drop reorder feature.

-Use this article to address issues that display one of the following messages:
+Use this article to address error messages that are similar to the following message:

-- `You cannot reorder work items and some work items may not be shown.`
+- "You can't reorder work items and some work items may not be shown."
-- `You cannot reorder work items and some work items may not be shown.
-See work item(s) 7 to either remove the parent to child link or change the link type to 'Related'." or "Work item 3 can't be reordered because its parent is on the same category".`
+- "Work item can't be reordered because its parent is on the same category."
-- `Items added to the backlog may disappear on a refresh because your team project marks them as "in progress".
-Those items appear when you change the "In progress" filter to Show.`
+- "Items added to the backlog may disappear on a refresh because your team project marks them as "in progress."
+Those items appear when you change the "In progress" filter to Show."

 > [!NOTE]
 > For other issues that may occur with multi-team ownership, see [Configure a hierarchy of teams, Exercise select features with shared area paths](../plans/configure-hierarchical-teams.md#op-issues).